sjinks/wp-two-factor-auth/readme.txt

 4. Admin settings page.

 == Changelog ==
+= 4.0.1 =
+* Made the button on the login page blue so it's more clear that it's a button.
+* Fixed some typos.

 = 4.0 =
 * All keys and panic codes are now encrypted in the database, as they should be.
 * Panic codes are now based on your key.